 - And of course, the original name for Tasmania was Van Diemen’s Land, named for Anthony Van Diemen, then it was changed to Tasmania, for Dutch explorer Abel Tasman!

-Then there are names that don’t sound like they were named by the Dutch, but actually were, such as;
+And here are the wildcards — names that don’t sound like they were named by the Dutch, but actually were:

 - Crocodile Islands, Northern Territory (originally ‘Crocodils Eijlandt’)